-ALL is a direct and indirect (via Sofiholding S.A.) subsidiary of the Belgian composite insurance undertaking Allianz Benelux S.A.3 (ABX), which is an indirect subsidiary of Allianz SE.
+Up to December 31st 2023, ALL was a direct and indirect (via Sofiholding S.A.) subsidiary of the Belgian composite insurance undertaking Allianz Benelux S.A.3 (ABX), which is an indirect subsidiary of Allianz SE.
 Allianz SE is a German reinsurance undertaking and mixed financial holding company subject to supervision by the Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin)4.